 Change Your Monthly Mobile Phone Contract

-If you’re signed into a monthly contract, take a look at your usage to make sure you’re getting the best deal.
-If you’re regularly going over your allowance of calls and texts the charges can be disproportionately expensive, so think about getting a better value ‘add-on’ package as part of your monthly deal.
+If you’re signed into a monthly contract, take a look at your usage to ensure you’re getting the best deal.
+If you’re regularly going over your allowance of calls and texts, the charges can be disproportionately expensive, so think about getting a better value ‘add-on’ package as part of your monthly deal.

-The same applies with data: if you’re regularly going over your limit chances are you’ll be paying through the nose.
-A free app such as Stats Free will let you keep track of how much you are using and even notify you when have reached your limit.
-You can save money by adding a data package to your tariff, or by setting up your device to connect to free Wi-Fi whenever it’s available, cutting down on your usage of 3G.
+The same applies with data: if you’re regularly going over your limit, chances are you’ll be paying through the nose.
+A free app such as Stats Free will let you track how much you are using and even notify you when you have reached your limit.
+You can save money by adding a data package to your tariff or setting up your device to connect to free Wi-Fi whenever it’s available, cutting down on your usage of 3G.